Journos News - Breaking News, World News, Top Stories, Todays Headlines and Flash Reports

 0

-Archaeological evidence suggests tattooing dates back at least 5,000 years.
-The oldest known tattoos were found on the preserved remains of a Neolithic man discovered in the Italian Alps, dating to around 3,000 B.C.
-Ancient Egyptian mummies and remains from Indigenous cultures across multiple continents also show evidence of tattooing.
+Archaeological evidence suggests tattooing dates back thousands of years.
+The preserved remains of Ötzi the Iceman, a Neolithic man discovered in the Italian Alps and dated to around 3,000 B.C., bore multiple tattoos.
+Ancient Egyptian mummies and other cultural remains around the world also show evidence of tattoo practices.

 RELATED POSTS